Apidog Docs

 Auth settings configured at the endpoint level will override those at the folder level.

-Set Default Values for Security Scheme#
+Setting Default Values for Security Scheme#

 Security scheme only define the auth method.
 You still need to provide actual auth values when debugging endpoints.